 Note that pile B contains the rational-seeming responses on the system side of the conversation, even if the judge's side is gibberish - pile B is selected only on the basis of the reasonableness of the system side of the conversation.
 In fact, it contains rational-seeming responses to all possible conversations from the judge's side (there are 100 to the power of 50 (characters per second) X 60 (seconds per minute) X 30 (minutes in the test), or 10090,000 of them).
 Moreover, it contains, for each of the 10090,000 possible judge's sides of the conversation, all possible rational-seeming system sides of the conversation.
 After all, given any particular judge's side of the conversation, how many ways are there of filling in the gaps so that the system seemed to respond as another human would?
 A lot.

-This program could be written in about half an hour by any decent programmer, and it would be guaranteed to pass the Turing test, assuming the vast committee exercised proper human judgment in deciding which conversations appeared "human" and which did not.
+This program could be written in about half an hour by any decent programmer, and it would be guaranteed to pass the Turing test, using this huge pile of canned responses, assuming the vast committee exercised proper judgment in deciding which conversations appeared human and which did not.
 The intelligence in such a system is in the data, programmed in by the human committee, and clearly not in the tiny, stupid execution engine that reads and acts on the data.
 Given that the Turing test supposedly tests for machine intelligence, not the intelligence of the human programmers of the machine, I think that most people would agree that to characterize such a system as conscious or even intelligent misses the point of consciousness and intelligence.

 Assuming that you accept that Block's machine is not conscious (even if, by some characterizations of the term, it is intelligent), if you have a favorite computer architecture that you think is conscious, you really should specify where the difference is between your machine and Block's.
 Some people insist that a truly conscious computer must be a parallel processing machine, with many processors (inter)acting together.
 But it has been shown that any parallel processing computation can be emulated perfectly well on a single processor (for each timeslice, you make your single processor simulate each of the parallel processors in turn for that timeslice.
 Then you move onto the next timeslice.
 So the whole computation just takes n times as long as it would on an n-processor parallel machine).